EnricoBorriello/tftcg-deck-composition-chart/README.md

-# Polar Deck Chart Visualizer
+# TFTCG Deck Composition Chart

-This Python module allows you to visualize card compositions in a **concentric polar chart**, where each ring represents a different level of icon complexity:
+This Python module allows you to visualize the composition of your TFTCG deck.

-- **Inner ring** → cards with 1 icon
-- **Middle ring** → cards with 2 icons
-- **Outer ring** → cards with 3 icons

-The size of each sector is proportional to the number of cards with that icon combination.
-The chart is fully customizable and modular.

 ---

 ## 📦 Installation